Protect Yourself from Online Scams

 2. They Don’t Want to Meet You in Person or Keep Making Excuses

 There is a term called catfishing, which means that someone pretends to be a different person online.
 They often upload photos of a model or actor or even someone they know and pretend to be them.
-When someone doesn’t want to meet you in person or keeps canceling plans, it is likely that they are a catfish.
-If this happens once it is good to be wary, but if it keeps happening, then it may be time to kick them to the curb, no mater how you feel about them.
+When someone doesn’t want to meet you in person or keeps canceling plans, they are likely a catfish.
+If this happens once it is good to be wary, but if it keeps happening, then it may be time to kick them to the curb, no matter how you feel about them.
 If not, then hiring a private investigator is another viable option to figure out if they are who they say they are.

 Related Search Topics (Ads)